 However, I do not personally recommend water rooting for plants that I am deathly afraid of losing.
 That’s because the shock from water to soil can be dicey.

+Instead, I recommend using a mixture of sphagnum moss and perlite.
+Occasionally I also add in some organic worm castings for nutrients—and also rooting hormone!
 I love using sphagnum moss because it encourages strong root development.
 And there is less of a shock when transplanting it to soil.
-When I purchased my cutting it was already in sphagnum moss.
+When I purchased my cutting, it was already in sphagnum moss.

 Keep the moss mixture moist but not wet—and keep humidity high.
 I have mine in my Ikea greenhouse cabinet where ambient humidity levels are a bit higher.

 Once roots are nice and long, you can transplant the cutting to soil just as I described in the water rooting process.
 Water the soil as normal, and use a really well-draining, nutrient-rich soil.
 Don’t overwater!
 Eventually you’ll notice new growth, but remember, it takes a while.

 Rooting a wet stick in moss

 If all you can get your hands on is a little stick piece with a node—often called a “wet stick”—don’t worry—you can handle this!
 You can propagate this into a plant.
 I did it with a pink princess philodendron wet stick many years ago (see below).

 To root your wet stick, put sphagnum moss and perlite into a small container.
 Keep the moss moist but not wet.
 Add the wet stick with the node facing down into the moss.
 And keep a clear plastic bag over it to maintain humidity.